Spacelocust/for-democracy/api/README.md

 1. **Environment Variables:**

-   Specify the required environment variables in the [`.env`](../.env) file.
+   Specify the required environment variables in the [`.env.example`](.env.example) file into a `.env` file.
 You can override the default values using a `.env.local` file.

    > **Note:**
    > The API does not utilize any configuration manager like [Viper](https://github.com/spf13/viper), relying instead on environment variables injected by Docker.

-   To run the API without Docker, manually specify the environment variables from the [`.env`](../.env) file.
+   To run the API without Docker, manually specify the environment variables from the `.env` file.
 For example:

    ```bash
    API_ENV=development go run main.go